The 11 Best Diamond Jewels Ever Worn at the Academy Awards

 After she shared her interest in bohemian style earrings made entirely in diamonds, Fred Leighton whipped up these earrings for Jennifer Lopez as an Oscars option.
 Indian Mughal jewellery, a specialty of Fred Leighton at the time, inspired the silhouette of the earrings.
 Diamond briolettes weighing a total of 31 carats, added texture and movement to the design.

 6. Beyoncé in Lorraine Schwartz, 2005

-Beyoncé has worn Lorraine Schwartz’s jewelry consistently and almost exclusively on red carpets since around 2004.
-It’s easy to understand why Queen Bey has chosen Lorraine’s jewelry year in and year out: the jewelry designer makes sure every occasion is special.
+Beyoncé has worn Lorraine Schwartz’s jewellery consistently and almost exclusively on red carpets since around 2004.
+It’s easy to understand why Queen Bey has chosen Lorraine’s jewellery year in and year out: the jewellery designer makes sure every occasion is special.
 At the 2005 Oscars, Beyoncé debuted Lorraine’s now signature mesh diamond style, featuring a fluid fabric-like setting with lots of movement and major impact.

 7. Jennifer Aniston in vintage Bulgari, 2006